 - Establish routines.I’m a huge fan of routines, considering that they give kids a predictability when they may not always understand their world.
 Ideally, your days consist of regular activities roughly in the same order around the same time of day.
 Then, decide how long you want your bedtime routine to last, and what’s enjoyable for everyone.
 Some activities that may work: bath time, putting on pajamas, reading books, saying good night to things in the room, hugs and kisses and singing songs.

-- Give a heads up.
+- Let him know when bedtime is coming up.
 Your kid may very well be so focused on a project or having fun playing with toys and other family members, that to spring bedtime on him out of the blue doesn’t help with the transition.
-Instead, give him a heads up a few minutes before you plan to start.
+Instead, let him know a few minutes before you plan to start.
 In our home, I tell my three-year-old that I’m going to run his bath water in 10 minutes, so he can continue playing in the meantime until the 10 minutes have passed.
 Similarly, explain the concept of time, even if he may not understand it completely.
 He’ll come to understand that 7pm is bedtime, even if he can’t tell time just yet.

 - Make bedtime fun.
 You know your kids best, so play to their interest.
 Whether it’s snuggling with a beloved toy in their room, reading a new book, splashing in the tub or, in my son’s case, applying lotion to his tummy, find an activity that piques your child’s current interest that you can include in the bedtime routine.

 - Stay consistent.
 Flexibility is fine, but generally you’ll want to stay consistent not just with routines but with what you allow.
 If kids are allowed to put bedtime off by an hour, hearing you claim that you mean it this time tends to fall on disbelieving ears.
 Instead, aim to stay consistent with bedtimes and what you will and won’t allow.